GitLab Duo model selection

 When selecting models other than the default, you might encounter the following issues.

-If you are using the GitLab Default LLM for a GitLab Duo AI-native feature, GitLab might change the default LLM without notifying the user to maintain optimal performance and reliability.
+If you are using the default GitLab model for a GitLab Duo AI-native feature, GitLab might change the default model without notifying the user to maintain optimal performance and reliability.

-If you have selected a specific LLM for a GitLab Duo AI-native feature, and that LLM is not available, there is no automatic fallback, and the feature that uses this LLM is unavailable.
+If you have selected a specific model for a GitLab Duo AI-native feature, and that model is not available, there is no automatic fallback.
+The feature that uses this model is unavailable.

 Latency issues with code completion

-If you are assigned a seat in a project that has a specific LLM selected for code completion:
+If you are assigned a seat in a project that has a specific model selected for code completion:

 This might cause increased latency with code completion requests.